Creative4U: MLLMs-based Advertising Creative Image Selector with Comparative Reasoning: Conclusion and Discussion

 In this paper, we introduce Creative4U, a pioneering framework for explainable assessment and selection of creative images in e-commerce advertising.
 Our work addresses the critical gap in existing methodologies, enhancing both the efficiency of image selection and providing clear reasoning for these decisions.
 The development of the CreativePair dataset marks a significant advancement in comparative reasoning for creative image, facilitating a systematic evaluation based on detailed annotations and user intent.
 Our comprehensive offline and online experiments demonstrate that Creative4U, utilizing multimodal large language models, significantly outperforms existing methods in selecting high-performing creative images.
 By integrating real user queries into the selection process, we ensure alignment with user preferences, ultimately improving advertising effectiveness and user experience.

-In this study, we validate the effectiveness of explainable creative image selection via online experiments.
+In this study, we validate the effectiveness of explainable creative image selection through online experiments.
 This encouraging result has sparked our imagination about future directions, such as converting the reasoning process into quantifiable scores used for providing feedback on AI-generated images, thereby promoting the generation of higher-quality visuals.
-Additionally, we will explore ways to reduce the latency of the selector to achieve real-time selection and display of creative images for users in e-commerce platforms.